 Each step is important but the baking soda bath is imperative.
 Why?
-It’s what gives pretzels that iconic flavor, golden brown texture, and super soft interior.
+It’s what gives pretzels that iconic flavor and chewy exterior, plus it locks in the super soft center and helps deepen the golden brown color on the exterior.
 Save time and get the water boiling as you’re shaping the dough into balls.
 Then drop each dough ball into the boiling water + baking soda for a quick soak.
 Worth it!

 3 Success Tips for Homemade Pretzel Rolls

 - Score the tops of the rolls.
 Use a sharp knife to do this once the rolls come out of the baking soda bath.
 Scoring the tops allows the rolls to expand and the centers to cook all the way through since they’re thicker rolls.

 - Brush with melted butter and sprinkle with sea salt.
 This gives the rolls that delicious bakery-style flavor.

 - Bake until golden brown.
 The deeper the color, the better the flavor.

 The most delicious ways to eat these pretzel rolls?
 Enjoy them with beer cheese dip or bacon spinach dip, as buns for ham & swiss sandwiches, with soup (like minestrone soup or light creamy chicken noodle soup), as a side with walnut crusted chicken, or straight from the pan.
 They’re big, soft, fluffy, and pretzel-y!Print